NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 5.md

 **And just as the Father raises** **the dead and gives them life, so the Son also gives life to whom he wants.**

 ###### 22
-**The Father,** docker-credential-ecr-login docker-credential-osxkeychain fact, judges no one but has given all judgment to the Son,**
+**The Father, in fact, judges no one but has given all judgment to the Son,**

 ###### 23
-**so that all people may honor the Son just as they honor the Father.** **Anyone who does not honor the Son does not honor the Father who sent him.**Life and Judgment
+**so that all people may honor the Son just as they honor the Father.** **Anyone who does not honor the Son does not honor the Father who sent him.

+### Life and Judgment

 ###### 24
-**"Truly I tell you, anyone who hears my word and believes him who sent me has eternal life** **and will not come under judgment but has passed from death to life.**
+**"Truly I tell you, anyone who hears my word and believes him who sent me has eternal life and will not come under judgment but has passed from death to life.**

 ###### 25
 **"Truly I tell you, an hour is coming, and is now here,** **when the dead will hear the voice of the Son of God, and those who hear will live.**